Science and invention in Birmingham: 19th century

 Two years later, the second Wolseley car is revealed.
 It is a three-wheeled design featuring independent rear suspension, mid-engine and back-to-back seating for two adults.
 Four years later the Wolseley Gasoline Carriage is built featuring a steering wheel instead of a tiller.
 Austin manages the new Wolseley company for a short time before resigning to form his own concern, the Austin Motor Company, in 1905.

 An early radiograph.
 The first radiograph used to assist in surgery was taken by the pioneer of medical X-rays, Major John Hall-Edwards.

 Wolseley later becomes a successful car and engine maker selling upmarket cars, and even opens a lavish showroom, Wolseley House, in Piccadilly London (next to the Ritz Hotel, now housing a restaurant called The Wolseley).
 The company is later merged in other motor car companies.

 1896: The first radiograph used to assist in surgery is taken in Birmingham by the British pioneer of medical X-rays, Major John Hall-Edwards thus kick-starting a whole new field of medical science.

 1896: A new building is built in Corporation Street to house James Henry Cook's vegetarian restaurant, one of the first in England.
 In 1898, 'The Pitman Vegetarian Hotel', named after the famous vegetarian Sir Isaac Pitman, opens on the same site, and the proprietors subsequently open a long-running health food store.

 1896: The first 'public' trial in Birmingham of a "horseless carriage" or motor car takes place at Cannon Hill Park.

 1897: John Benjamin Stone founds the National Photographic Record Association, of which he becomes president.
 The National Portrait Gallery holds 62 of his portraits and many photographs of people and places in and around Westminster.
 His career culminates in 1911 with his appointment as official photographer to the coronation of King George V. Stone travels widely in pursuit of his hobby, taking 26,000 photographs, and writing books as he travels.
 He publishes works and invaluable records of the folk customs and traditions of the British Isles, which later influence photographers of note, such as Tony Ray-Jones.

 1897: The Reynolds Tube Company patents the process for making butted bicycle tubes, which are thicker at the ends than in the middle, this allows frame builders to create frames that are both strong and lightweight.
 Reynolds continues to develop lightweight bicycle frames into the 20th century picking up many awards for wins in races such as the Tour de France, the company still makes lightweight frames in the city today.

+J. Lancaster & Son was a photographic company, formed in 1835 when James Lancaster started an optical firm for the manufacture of glasses, microscopes, and telescopes.
+By 1898 it claimed to be the world's largest camera manufacturer having sold over 200,000 cameras and produced products such as the Gem Apparatus of 1880, a camera with twelve lenses to shoot the same subject twelve times at once and a Telescopic Patent Watch Camera in pocket watch format.